DefinedNet/nebula-docs/src/data/config-reference.md

             Alternatively, listening on `0.0.0.0` will allow anyone that can reach the host to make queries.

+            The default value for `lighthouse.dns.port` is `53` but you must set an ip address.

             See the [serve_dns](#lighthouse-serve_dns) docs for more information, or the [example Lighthouse config](#lighthouse) for syntax.
+          example: |-
+            dns:
+            # The DNS host defines the IP to bind the dns listener to.
+This also allows binding to the nebula node IP.
+              host: 0.0.0.0
+              port: 53
         - name: interval
           reloadable: true
           default: 10